 WHO’S IT FOR?

 This week is designed for intermediate level riders, guiding you around the greatest climbs made famous by the Tour de France.
-We’re blessed with having so many options from the door to stretch your limits and keep you hungry from more.
+We’re blessed with having so many options from the door to stretch your limits and keep you hungry for more.
 If you’ve ridden in the mountains before and are comfortable riding 4-5 hours per day then this is the week for you.
 We won’t be racing up any climbs so you can set your own pace and we’ll be there to support you all the way to the summit.
-Typically each day consists of 1 to 3 climbs, 100km to 130km around 2,000m of ascending.
+Typically each day consists of 1 to 3 climbs, 100km to 130km, with 2,000m to 3,000m of ascending.
 We’ve structured the week to allow recovery time following bigger days so you can truly enjoy this beautiful region and get the most from the week.

-We’ll be hosting two Grand Cols weeks this season, both are 7 night trips and have a maximum group size of 10 riders so that we can really support you in true Col Collective style throughout the week.
+We’ll be hosting three Grand Cols weeks in 2018, all are 7 night trips and have a maximum group size of just 8 riders, with 2-3 guides, so that we can really support you in true Col Collective style throughout the week.

 We are very proud to be able to offer a truly exceptional package from our partners to help you in every area of your cycling.
 This kit includes: